fatyin88/Bert-Race/README.md

 ### Update:
 XLNet has achieved impressive gains on RACE recently.
 You may refer to my other repo: https://github.com/NoviScl/XLNet_DREAM to see how to use XLNet for multiple-choice machine comprehension problems.
 Huggingface has updated their work [pytorch_trainsformers](https://github.com/huggingface/pytorch-transformers), please refer to their repo for the documentation and more details of the new version.

+### Note:
+Note: You should use the dev set to do hyper-parameter tuning and then use the test file and trained model to evaluate on the test data.
+This is the standard practice for ML.

 ### Implementation
 This work is based on Pytorch implementation of BERT (https://github.com/huggingface/pytorch-pretrained-BERT).
 I adapted the original BERT model to work on multiple choice machine comprehension.